Dental Implant Specialists in West Orange, NJ

 Dental implants are stronger and more reliable than dentures and bridges because they are inserted directly into the jawbone.
 Additionally, dental implants cannot be removed so they will not shift around your mouth, as dentures tend to do.
 As far as health benefits, unlike dentures and bridges, implants will keep the jawbone stimulated to prevent collapsing of facial structures or shrinking of the facial bones.

 Does The Placement of Dental Implants Hurt?

 Due to the fact that receiving implants is an oral surgery procedure, anesthesia will be administered and no pain will be felt.
 There may be some associated discomfort and tenderness in the days following the procedure, but this is not typical and can usually be managed with the medications we may prescribe to you or over-the-counter pain medications.

 Dental implant cost will vary from patient to patient, often depending on the type and number of implants needed.
 For a personalized quote, contact our West Orange dental office today to schedule a consultation.

 Implants are strong and durable, and unlike natural teeth, dental implants are not susceptible to dental disease such as decay; however, the health of the gums is vital to maintaining lasting implant success.
 With the proper care and maintenance, they can last a lifetime.

-If you are due for a routine appointment or would like to learn more about dental implants, call us today!
-To make an appointment with Dr. Stein, Dr. Widmayer or Dr. Shapiro, please contact Northfield Dental Group by calling (973) 736-0111 now.
+If you are due for a routine appointment or would like to learn more about dental implants in NJ, call us today!
+To make an appointment with any of our West Orange dental implant specialists, please contact Northfield Dental Group by calling today.